 Getting into your own or someone else’s vehicle?
 Do yourself a favor and quickly check out the National Highway Traffic Safety Administration’s (NHTSA) site.
-What you may not realize is that thousands of cars, trucks, SUVs, vans and motorcycles are being operated at great risk to drivers, passengers, pedestrians, and motorists because of disregarded recalls.
+What you may not realize is that thousands of cars, trucks(consider reaching out to a truck accident attorney if needed), SUVs, vans and motorcycles are being operated at great risk to drivers, passengers, pedestrians, and motorists because of disregarded recalls.

 Carfax noted in March 2018 that of all the states, Pennsylvania ranked in the top five of those with vehicles whose recalls had never been addressed.
 Ironically, getting a recalled vehicle fixed is free to owners; however, they have to initiate the process.

 Take the May 2018 MY 2006 Ford Rangers and Mazda B-Series trucks recall announcement, for instance.
 Although owners have received warnings about dangerous, flawed Takata airbags since 2014 (more models have been added each year), around half of operators haven’t heeded the “do not drive” guidelines set forth by the NHTSA.
 In other words, plenty of people are simply ignoring the problem rather than getting it remedied at a qualified dealership.
 Philadelphia is one of the cities around the country with the highest number of these Rangers and B-Series vehicles on the highways.

 For its part, the Takata company filed for Chapter 11 bankruptcy in mid-2017.
 This is not unusual when manufacturers experience major headaches due to faulty products.
 However, it has no bearing on whether owners can still get their vehicles fixed.
 The automakers would much rather shoulder the burden than deal with the headaches and financial fallout of litigation.

 Recalls Are Meant to Protect You and Your Loved Ones